 To register a car as a resident, you need to:

-- prove permanent residency or the ownership of real estate in the area (for EU citizens, certificate of temporary residence is enough)
+- prove permanent residency or the ownership of real estate in the area (for EU citizens, a certificate of temporary residency is enough)

 - Permanent residency is the official requirement.
-However, in practice, we have seen non-EU foreigners being registered with only a temporary residence (employment cards).
+However, in practice, we have seen non-EU citizens being registered with only a temporary residency permit or a long-term residency permit (e.g. an employee card).

 - prove some legal relationship to the car